 6. It’s home to the oldest building in Scotland

 So how should you picture the castle during this period?
 Did it look kind of the same as it does today?

 Well, not exactly.
-It’s very likely that most of the structures located on Castle Rock were made of wood.
+Most of the structures located on Castle Rock were likely made of wood.
 Only 2 stone buildings can be verified and of those 2, only 1 still stands today.

 at the same time, this building is known as St. Margaret’s Chapel, is the oldest building in the city of Edinburgh.
 It was built by King David I in honor of his mother in the early 12th century.